ArdaxHz/mupl/readme.md

 To run the uploader, in the terminal window, use `python mupl.py` to start the uploader.
 Use `python3` instead if on mac or linux.

+### Updating

+The updater will automatically check at the start of the program if there is a new version available on the releases page.
+If there is a new version, it will prompt you to update.

+If you want to disable the updater, you can add the `--update` flag to the command line arguments.
+For example: `python mupl.py --update`.

 ### Command Line Arguments
 There are command line arguments that can be added after the main command to change the behaviour of the program, for example: `python mupl.py -t`.